Carmelo Colamonico: Biography

-In 1922 he won the competition and obtained the chair of Economic Geography at Istituto Superiore di Scienze economiche e Commerciali di Bari (which would later become the Faculty of Economics at the University of Bari).

-On 15 October 1923 he married Anna Maria Pellerano, with whom he had two daughters, Maria and Caterina, and he settled in Cassano delle Murge.
+In 1922, he won the competition and obtained the chair of Economic Geography at Istituto Superiore di Scienze economiche e Commerciali di Bari (which would later become the Faculty of Economics at the University of Bari).
+On 15 October 1923, he married Anna Maria Pellerano, with whom he had two daughters, Maria and Caterina, and he settled in Cassano delle Murge.

-In 1927 he moved to Naples where he taught geography at university until 1952 and for ten years he was also dean of the Faculty of Italian Literature.
+In 1927, he moved to Naples where he taught geography at the university until 1952 and for ten years he was also dean of the Faculty of Italian Literature.

 At the same time he taught Colonial Geography at the Università degli Studi "L'Orientale" and in Suor Orsola Benincasa University of Naples.
 Between 1947 and 1954 he was a member of Italy's National Council of Education, became president of Accademia Pontaniana and (since 1963) he was also a member of the Lincean Academy, became a member of honor of Italian Geographical Society, of the Apulian Academy of Sciences and of the National Society of Sciences, Arts and Letters, located in Naples.
 He also contributed to the Institute of the Italian Treccani Encyclopedia, and he held the position of director of the institute of Economic Geography at National Research Council (CNR).
 He was also president of the National Committee for Italy's Map of land use, as well as director of the Meteorological Observatory in Bari; moreover, between 1963 and 1965 he was a member of Italy's Superior Council of Academies and Libraries.
 He continued his research activity until 1971; he died two years later at Naples.